 Grant permissions to view insights

-To view security insights in Google Cloud Deploy, you need the IAM roles described here, or a role with equivalent permissions.
-If Artifact Registry and Container Analysis are running in different projects, you must add the Container Analysis Occurrences Viewer role, or equivalent permissions, in the project where Container Analysis is running.
+To view security insights in Cloud Deploy, you need the IAM roles described here, or a role with equivalent permissions.
+If Artifact Registry and Artifact Analysis are running in different projects, you must add the Artifact Analysis Occurrences Viewer role, or equivalent permissions, in the project where Artifact Analysis is running.